afshyna/networking-projects/vpn-ipsec-site-to-site-CiscoIOS-gns3/README.md

 <h3> Before the activation of IPsec  </h3>

-When capturing traffic on PC1-R1 (LAN network) interfaces, the analysis of the ping shows the packet traveling completely transparently.
+When capturing traffic on PC1-R1 (LAN network) interfaces, the analysis of the ping shows the packet travelling completely transparently.
 ![ICMP traffic en clair](assets/wireshark/before_ipsec_icmp_pc1-r1-ping_pc1_pc2.png)

-When capturing traffic on WAN interfaces (Internet transit network), the analysis of the ping shows the packet traveling completely transparently.
+When capturing traffic on WAN interfaces (Internet transit network), the analysis of the ping shows the packet travelling completely transparently.
 ![ICMP traffic en clair](assets/wireshark/before_ipsec_icmp_r1-r3-ping_pc1_pc2.png)

 <ins> Observation </ins> : The traffic is transmitted in clear text and the gateway (R1) has no encryption settings.
 Internal private addresses  (`10.0.0.1` / `30.0.0.1`) are exposed to everyone, and the application data (ICMP payload) is visible to any intermediate device located along the transit path (R3).